ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/datastreaming/ADRs/010_detector_settings.md

 ### Runtime

-When `kafka_dae_control` starts, it will create a thread dedicated to communication with 'diagnostic' modules.

-It would then:
+When the new process starts, it will:
+- Update it's local cache of memory maps (e.g. `git pull`), with a timeout.
+If the pull fails or times out, the most recent set of memory maps will continue to be used, with a warning.
 - Read register `0` of each configured diagnostic module to retrieve a memory-map identifier
-- Look up that register map identifier in a central store to retrieve a 'full' memory map for this board
-  - The central store could be cached locally on startup to ensure `kafka_dae_control` still boots correctly if the central store is offline.
-  - In any case, a failure in the 'diagnostic' functionality should not prevent the critical functionality of `kafka_dae_control` from working.
-- Use the retrieved mappings to map each configured register (in the `parameters` of the `config.toml` to a numeric address)
+- Use the retrieved mappings to map each configured register (in the `parameters` and `parameter_groups` sections of the `config.toml`) to a numeric address
-- A dedicated thread in `kafka_dae_control` would attempt to poll each diagnostic register in turn, looping for the lifetime of the program.
+- Attempt to poll each diagnostic register in turn, looping for the lifetime of the program.
 - The updated numbers would be served in PVs of the form `IN:INST:DAE:DIAG:MOD1:SUPER_SPECIAL`.
 This allows them to be accessible to IBEX, monitored by Nagios, or consumed by DSG's monitoring infrastructure.

-Every parameter would be exposed as an integer, with no parameter-specific logic inside `kafka_dae_control`.
+Every parameter would be exposed as an integer, with no parameter-specific logic.

 ### Writing

-`kafka_dae_control` would also create standard setpoint PVs for each writeable parameter, in the form `IN:INST:DAE:DIAG:MOD1:SUPER_SPECIAL:SP`.
+The new process would also create standard setpoint PVs for each writeable parameter, in the form `IN:INST:DAE:DIAG:MOD1:SUPER_SPECIAL:SP`.

-Every parameter would be written as an integer, with no parameter-specific logic inside `kafka_dae_control`.
+Every parameter would be written as an integer, with no parameter-specific logic.

 ## Alternatives

 - In the first instance, we could avoid the architectural complexity of a central memory-map store and self-describing boards by requiring a `reg_address` in the `config.toml`.
   - Mapping via `reg_id` and self-description could still be added later if desired
-- We could make this an entirely separate process from `kafka_dae_control`, which happens to be implemented in a similar way.
+- We could embed this within the `kafka_dae_control` process at runtime, for example as a separate thread.
-  - Advantage: This would better insulate the *critical* functionality in `kafka_dae_control` from the non-critical functionality of providing diagnostics on individual detector modules.
+  - This would increase the risk that a failure in 'diagnostic' functionality could affect the core 'control' functionality.
-  - Disadvantage: There would be some duplication between `kafka_dae_control` and this new process; both would be doing UDP comms to boards with a similar interface, and serving PVs over PVAccess.

 ## Risks